patthomasrick/patthomasrick/README.md

 ![](/static/image/banner.jpeg)

-I’m Patrick, a senior fullstack software engineer at DrFit.
+I’m Patrick, a software engineer.
 I graduated from the University of Virginia’s School of Engineering and Applied Sciences in May of 2021 with bachelor's degrees in Computer Science and Computer Engineering.

-My favorite language is probably Python, and my favorite emoji is the monkey emoji.
+My favorite language is probably Python, and my favorite emoji is 🐵.